 A: Typically, your newborn should be seen 24-48 hours after discharge from the hospital.
 Please contact our scheduling department to schedule an appointment.

 Q: What information should I bring with me to my newborn's first visit?

 A: Please bring a photo id, your insurance card, and the discharge summary provided from the hospital (if available).

 Q: What are your office hours?

 A: Our office hours are 8 a.m.-5 p.m., Monday - Friday.
-This includes a walk-in hour for acute illness from 8 a.m. - 9 a.m.
+All visits are by appointment only, due to COVID-19 we have discontinued our walk-in hour.
 We also offer Saturday morning hours by appointment.

 Q: Does your office promote and offer support for breastfeeding mothers?